 In 1958 Mr. Steinhardt won the Leventritt Award and appeared as soloist with major United States orchestras, such as the Cleveland Orchestra, where he was invited by George Szell to serve as assistant concertmaster (1959 to 1964).
 When the Guarneri String Quartet was founded in 1964, Mr. Steinhardt became its first violin, a post he held through the group's retirement in 2009.

 He continues to perform throughout the world and has made many recordings as soloist and with the Guarneri Quartet, about which he has written the widely acclaimed book Indivisible by Four.
 His latest book, Violin Dreams, appeared in 2006.
-Mr. Steinhardt writes a monthly blog, Fiddler’s Beat, on his website.
+Mr. Steinhardt writes a monthly blog, In the Key of Strawberry, on his website.

-He teaches at the University of Maryland, Bard College, and the Colburn School of Music; he joined the faculty of the Curtis Institute of Music in 1968.
+He teaches at the Bard College and the Colburn School of Music; he joined the faculty of the Curtis Institute of Music in 1968.